twilight-rs/twilight/book/src/chapter_1_crates/section_3_gateway.md

 ##### SIMD

-`zlib-simd` enables the use of [zlib-ng] which is a modern fork of zlib that in most cases will be more effective.
+`zlib-simd` enables the use of [zlib-ng] which is a modern fork of Zlib that in most cases will be more effective.
 However, this will add an external dependency on [cmake].